-However, within 30 days from the submission, the competent authority checks the notice and whether it complies with the relevant legal requirements and local regulations and, where there is a proven failure to comply with relevant legal requirements and conditions, prohibits the contractor from further activity and orders the remediation of potentially harmful work already carried out.
+However, within 30 days from the submission, the competent authority checks the notice and whether it complies with the relevant legal requirements and local regulations and, where there is a proven failure to comply with relevant legal requirements and conditions, prohibits further activity and orders the remediation of potentially harmful work already carried out.

-In relation to some minor construction works, simplified types of building licences called CILA and CIL is available.
+In relation to some minor construction works, simplified types of building licences called CILA and CIL are available.
 The property owner must merely communicate to the competent local authority that construction works are to commence.

 The authority may check whether the notice complies with the relevant legal provisions and local regulations.

 There are four major requirements that building or engineering contractors must comply with prior to any construction work: